 -Safety-inspection and handling charges;

--Any fiscal-program income deduction annually re-authorized by electoral initiative.
+-Any fiscal-program funded by income deduction annually re-authorized by electoral initiative.

 All fees shall reflect the actual duration and costs of use or misuse, so that collections in anticipation of use may necessitate reimbursement.